-- (a) Promotion salary increases shall be granted in an amount equal to 9.0% of the employee's previous year's base salary rate in recognition of promotion to one of the ranks described below: - (1) To Assistant in, and Assistant University Librarian: - (2) To Associate Professor, Associate Instructor, Associate Lecturer, Associate Scholar/Scientist/Engineer, Associate in , and Associate University Librarian; - (3) To Professor, Senior Instructor, Senior Lecturer, Scholar/Scientist/Engineer, and University Librarian. - (b) Promotion salary increases shall be effective on August 8, for promotion approved during that year. - 23.3 Salary Increases.
-There is no salary increase for 2012-2013. - 23.4 Incentive Award Programs.
+23.5 Incentive Award Programs.
 Incentive Award Programs shall be implemented as set forth in Paragraphs (a) through (c) below, to recognize and promote faculty excellence and productivity that respond to and support the mission of the University of Central Florida.
 The president shall give the final approval for awards to the successful faculty.
-Regardless of the contract length (9 months through or 12 months), award recipients shall receive a \$5,000 increase to their base salary retroactive to the start of the employment agreement for the academic year in which the award was given.
+Regardless of the contract length (9 months through 12 months), award recipients shall receive a \$5,000 increase to their base salary retroactive to the start of the employment agreement for the academic year in which the award was given.
 These awards shall be made according to existing criteria and procedures.

+CBA 2015-2018

-- (a) UCF-Teaching Incentive Program.
+(a) UCF-Teaching Incentive Program.
 The UCF-Teaching Incentive Program ("UCF-TIP") rewards teaching productivity and excellence.
-Each academic year, the University shall award up to forty (40) new UCF-TIP awards (additional awards may be given as a result of rounding, e.g. a college allocated 5.5 awards would round up to 6 awards) in addition to recycled awards. - (b) UCF-Research Incentive Award program.
+Each academic year the University shall award up to forty (40) new UCF-TIP awards (additional awards may be given as a result of rounding, e.g. a college allocated 5.5 awards would round up to 6 awards) in addition to recycled awards.

+(b) UCF-Research Incentive Award program.
 The UCF-Research Incentive Award ("UCF-RIA") program recognizes outstanding research, scholarly, or creative activity that advances the body of knowledge in a particular field.
-Each academic year, the University shall award up to twenty (20) new UCF-RIA awards (additional awards may be given as a result of rounding, e.g. a college allocated 5.5 awards would round up to 6 awards) in addition to recycled awards. - (c) Scholarship of Teaching and Learning Program.
+Each academic year the University shall award up to twenty (20) new UCF-RIA awards (additional awards may be given as a result of rounding, e.g. a college allocated 5.5 awards would round up to 6 awards) in addition to recycled awards.

+(c) Scholarship of Teaching and Learning Program.
 The Scholarship of Teaching and Learning (SoTL) program recognizes success in research related to the scholarship of teaching and learning.
-Each academic year, the University shall award up to ten (10) new SoTL awards in addition to recycled awards. - 23.5 Excellence Awards.
-The University shall implement the merit-based bonuses set forth below to recognize and promote faculty excellence and productivity that respond to and support the mission of the University of Central Florida. - (a) Trustee Chair Professorship.
-The UCF Trustee Chair Professorship is a multi-year appointment awarded to faculty with an extraordinary record of accomplishment in the three primary areas of academic endeavor: teaching, research and service.
-The objective of this appointment is to recognize and celebrate outstanding performance with a title and resources commensurate with accomplishment. - (1) Award recipients shall receive an annual stipend of \$50,000 funded by the University.
+Each academic year the University shall award up to ten (10) new SoTL awards in addition to recycled awards.

+23.6 Excellence Awards.
+The University shall implement the merit-based bonuses set forth below to recognize and promote faculty excellence and productivity that respond to and support the mission of the University of Central Florida.

+Trustee Chair Professorship.
+The UCF Trustee Chair Professorship is a (a) multi-year appointment awarded to faculty with an extraordinary record of accomplishment in the three primary areas of academic endeavor: teaching, research and service.
+The objective of this appointment is to recognize and celebrate outstanding performance with a title and resources commensurate with accomplishment.

+Award recipients shall receive an annual stipend of \$50,000 (1)funded by the University.
 Up to \$25,000 can be used as a salary supplement.
-These chairs have a five-year renewable appointment. - (2) Each academic year, the University shall award up to eight (8) Trustee Chair Professorships. - (3) These awards shall be made according to existing criteria and procedures. - (b) Pegasus Professor.
+These chairs have a five-year renewable appointment.

+(2)Each academic year, the University shall award up to eight (8) Trustee Chair Professorships.

+These awards shall be made according to existing criteria and (3)

+(b) Pegasus Professor.
 The Pegasus Professor award recognizes excellence in the three primary areas of academic endeavor: teaching, research and service.